srguiwiz/inflation/README.md

 We are grateful to the people who have collected and processed the information the consumer price index is based on in their countries, and to those who have funded those efforts.

+## Purpose

+One purpose of this project is understanding and getting along, across generations.

+For example,
+for a grandparent to understand why a kid wants to spend $20 on a shirt, when their own shirts to wear on the job used to be $3.
+And, for a kid to understand what it means a grandparent worked for $2 per hour.

+This also is for people whose activities have prevented them from paying attention to some aspects of money.
+Sometimes they have to pay attention.
+This calculator hopefully helps making sense of it.